JohnDSloan/erle-sandbox/readme.md

 To generate synthesised speech, register for a free acoount at <a href="https://www.cereproc.com">Cereproc</a>

-in 'saoirse/views/speech_synthesis/utils/text_to_speech.py', fill in your own accountID and password at the top of the page.
+<strong>saoirse/views/speech_synthesis/utils/text_to_speech.py</strong>, fill in your own accountID and password at the top of the page.
 Then delete:

 ```sh
 try: